 Total Cost — The costs of turning a CRM vision into reality can vary greatly.
-The best way to minimize costs and ensure a smooth implementation that meets expectations is to clearly articulate your CRM vision, list your organization’s needs and goals, and find the right product to meet your organization’s needs.Costs can be thought of in two categories: one-time expenses and ongoing costs.
+The best way to minimize costs and ensure a smooth implementation that meets expectations is to clearly articulate your CRM vision, list your organization’s needs and goals, and find the right product to meet your organization’s requirements.Costs can be thought of in two categories: one-time expenses and ongoing costs.
 One-time expenses are typically the costs associated with selecting, configuring, and training staff for the first time on a new system.
-Ongoing costs include any hardware required and the licensing costs of cloud-based software, or Software-as-a-Service.It’s often valuable to work with a third-party who specializes in CRM planning and implementation to help ensure your CRM system delivers on your vision and becomes an invaluable tool in supporting fundraising and delivering on your mission.
+Ongoing costs include any hardware required and the licensing costs of cloud-based software, or Software-as-a-Service.It’s often valuable to work with a third-party consultant who specializes in nonprofit CRM planning and implementation to help ensure your CRM system delivers on your vision and becomes an invaluable tool in supporting fundraising and mission delivery.

 Take the next step